After your degree

 All John Molson School of Business students follow a core business curriculum coupled with a John Molson School of Business major, which may be combined with a minor in another discipline or any combination of elective courses that interest them.

 A Minor in Economics (12 credits) is only available to John Molson School of Business students already in the program.
-This minor fulfils half of the 24 elective credits in your BComm and complements your major field of study.
+A minor will fulfil the 12 elective credits in your BComm and complement your major field of study.

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.